jwalanta/whiterabbit/README.md

 ## Running

+Before running, there are few modifications to the code you might have to do:

+- in `neopixelwrapper.py`:
+  - modify the `LED_COUNT`, `LED_PIN`, and `LED_ORDER` variables
+  - modify `matrix_to_array` function to match the layout of the neopixel matrix
+- in `whiterabbit.py`:
+  - modify `MATRIX_ROWS`, `MATRIX_COLS` to match rows and columns of pixel in the matrix
+  - modify `RPI_HOSTNAME` to match the hostname the code is running on. otherwise it'll emulate the matrix on terminal

+Once everything is set, as root run:

 ```
 ./run.sh
 ```

-However, before doing that read how to build the matrix, connect it to Raspberry Pi, and adjust the settings below.
+However, before doing that, read how to build the matrix, connect it to Raspberry Pi, and adjust the settings below.

 ## Building the display matrix